Russula emetica: Distribution and habitat

 Like all species of Russula, R. emetica is mycorrhizal, and forms mutually beneficial partnerships with roots of trees and certain herbaceous plants.
 Preferred host plants are conifers, especially pines.
 Fruit bodies grow singly, scattered, or in groups in sphagnum moss near bogs, and in coniferous and mixed forests.
 The fungus occasionally fruits on humus or on very rotten wood.
 The mushroom is known from North Africa, Asia and Europe and can be locally very common.
 There is some doubt over the extent of its range in North America, as some sightings refer to the related R. silvicola; initially the name "Russula emetica" was often applied to any red-capped white Russula.
 Sightings in Australia are now referred to the similarly coloured R. persanguinea.

 A multi-year field study of the growth of R. emetica production in a scots pine plantation in Scotland found that total productivity was 0.24–0.49 million mushrooms per hectare per year (roughly 0.1–0.2 million mushrooms/acre/year), corresponding to a fresh weight of 265–460 kg per hectare per year (49–85 lb/acre/year).
 Productivity was highest from August to October.
 The longevity of the mushrooms was estimated to be 4–7 days.
 In a study of the fungal diversity of ectomycorrhizal species in a Sitka spruce forest, R. emetica was one of the top five dominant fungi.
 Comparing the frequency of fruit body production between 10-, 20-, 30-, or 40-year-old forest stands, R. emetica was most prolific in the latter.
+It fruits from late summer until early winter.

 Ecology

-Both the red squirrel (Sciurus vulgaris) and the American red squirrel (Tamiasciurus hudsonicus) are known to forage for, store and eat R. emetica.
-Other creatures that have been documented consuming the mushroom include the snail Mesodon thyroidus, several species of slugs (including Arion ater, A. subfuscus, A. intermedius, Limax maximus, L. cinereoniger, and Deroceras reticulatum), the fruit flies Drosophila falleni and D. quinaria, and the fungus gnat Allodia bipexa.
+Both the red squirrel (Sciurus vulgaris) and the American red squirrel (Tamiasciurus hudsonicus) are known to forage for, store and eat R. emetica; adapted to a terpene-rich food such as pine nuts, squirrels would not be put off by the abundant sesquiterpenes in this mushroom, which render it unpalatable and slightly poisonous to humans.

+Invertebrates that have been documented consuming this mushroom include gastropods such as the snail Mesodon thyroidus and several species of slugs (including Arion ater, A. subfuscus, A. intermedius, Limax maximus, L. cinereoniger, and Deroceras reticulatum).
+Diptera found feeding on R.emetica include the fruit flies Drosophila falleni and D. quinaria, and the fungus gnat Allodia bipexa.
+Adults of the pleasing fungus beetle Tritoma angulata have been recorded from this fungus, but it does not seem to be a regular food source for them.
+However, references to "R.emetica" in older studies may actually refer to relatives that are now considered distinct species.